Lucky-Tsuma/100-days-of-code-1/r1-log.md

 ### R1D3
 Did exercises on CRUD operations using mongoose.
 Finished tutorial on CRUD opeations by checking on updating and deleting documents.

+### R1D4
+Learnt about data validation using mongoose.
+Did a HTML/CSS test on turing, passed.
+Started working on an exercise to better understand data validation using mongoose.